curtiswest/pepi/docs/extending-pepi.rst

 * The actual server itself (the ``CameraServer``)
 * Cameras connected to the server (the ``Camera``)

-A ``CameraServer`` is not `required` to take ``Camera`` objects, but it is strongly recommended.
+We do not mandate that a ``CameraServer`` must take ``Camera`` objects, but it is **strongly** recommended unless you have a valid reason (e.g. very complicated hardware requirements).
 The provided Python implementations shows how this may be implemented.

 Languages
 ---------